Minister (government): Types of ministers and their name

 Some ministers may hold multiple portfolios and lead several ministries simultaneously, while multiple ministers with separate portfolios may oversee a single ministry, or may also share both ministerial and deputy-ministerial portfolios in different ministries.
+Some ministers may be more senior than others, and some may hold the title "assistant minister" or "deputy minister".
+Some jurisdictions, with a large number of ministers, may designate ministers to be either in the inner or outer ministry or cabinet.
 A cabinet minister can sometimes be in charge of no ministry at all, and is then known as a "minister without portfolio".